girirohan36/FingerTip_sketch/README.md

 Sketching in the Screen with OpenCV

-In this the fingertip can be used for drawing on screen with any possible colors present using OpenCV.
+In this,the fingertip can be used for drawing on screen with any possible colors present using OpenCV.

 To achieve the target, Color Detection and Tracking is used.